Javklin/tp_analyse_code_EPSI/README.md

 66 title should be present on in all pages
 2 base – 1 maintenant

-67 Collection.isEmpty should be used to test for emptyness 2 base – 1 maintenant
+67 Collection.isEmpty should be used to test for emptiness 2 base – 1 maintenant

 68 random objects should be reused